Mill Certificates

 - Use clear naming - Name files descriptively before uploading

-- Link to inventory - Always link certificates to the corresponding stock
+- Link to inventory - Always update your inventory with heat codes to ensure automatic linking

 - Verify information - Double-check certificate numbers and heat numbers